RileyAfencl/Portfolio/README.md

 Riley Arthur Fencl

-AI Systems Engineer
+AI Systems & Data Engineer

-I build AI systems with a focus on LLM pipelines, evaluation, and observability.
-My work centers on making model outputs testable, traceable, and production-ready through structured orchestration, validation, and controlled execution.
+With a background in data science, I bring strong foundations in data engineering and analytics to my current work.
+My focus is on building reliable AI systems that can handle common failure modes, produce consistent and testable outputs in non-deterministic environments, and provide clear system visibility through metrics and reporting.

-With a background in data science, I bring strong foundations in data processing and modeling, but focus primarily on system design—ensuring AI systems are dependable, observable, and testable.
+I am particularly interested in LLM pipelines and AI automation, with the goal of building production-ready systems for real-world applications.

 ## Selected Projects